Dedeo3/Dedeo3/README.md

 ### Hello all 👋
 Let me introduce myself.
 My name is Yoannes De Deo Haryo Wibisono, and I am a recent graduate with a bachelor's degree in informatics.
 I am passionate about the development of Technology to give the world an advantage.
-With my ambition i beliaved to get my goals
+With my ambition, i believed to get my goals
-*.\*.